zikzakjack/MyRefcards/MyRefcards_Java_JPA.md

 # Javax Persistence annotations

-Annotation Name							|	Applied to 	|	Description
+Annotation								|	Applied to	|	Description
 ----------------------------------------|---------------|--------------------------
 @Entity									|	Class		|	Specifies that the class is an entity